-Identify reference points on the head form and understand their role in haircutting

-Define angles, elevations, and guidelines

-Demonstrate the safe and proper use of the various tools of haircutting.

-Demonstrate the mastery of the four basic haircuts.

-Demonstrate mastery of other haircutting techniques.
+1. Identify reference points on the head form and understand their role in haircutting 2.
+Define angles, elevations, and guidelines 3.
+List the factors involved in a successful client consultation.
+4. Demonstrate the safe and proper use of the various tools of haircutting.
+5. Demonstrate the mastery of the four basic haircuts.
+6. Demonstrate mastery of other haircutting techniques.

-The student will learn the do's and do nots of client consultation